we judge thus: that if One died for all, then all died. 2 Cor 5:14

 Do babies go to Hell?

-Too many Christians have the ridiculous idea that some of them do.
-But if you read the bible for yourself you will be able to clearly see that to believe such a notion is beyond comprehension.
+Some people have the ridiculous idea that some of them do.
+But I hope after reading this you will see for yourself that to believe such a notion is beyond comprehension.

 sin is not imputed when there is no law.
 Rom 5:13.